In-patient luxury rehab center in Thailand

 What are the effects of Intermittent explosive disorder?

-The main effects of intermittent explosive disorder are listed below.
+The effects of intermittent explosive disorder are listed below.

 • Strained relationships with friends, family, coworkers